pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 ## Variety is the Spice of ...
 My Routine

 Sometimes you want to take the scenic route.
-You get to the same destination but the route you take to get there is completely different.
+You will get to the same destination but the route you take to get there is completely different.
 The same can be said about practicing your instrument.
-Working on the __same things__ day after day will not make you into the musician you always wanted to be.
+Working on the __same things__ in the __same way__ day after day will not make you into the musician you always wanted to be.

-On [PitchPlay](https://pitchplay.io) we've listed five activity types that will keep your time playing your instrument interesting.
-Remember, there's only so much you can get done in a practice session.
+On [PitchPlay](https://pitchplay.io) we've listed five types of activities that will keep your time playing your instrument interesting.
+Remember, there's only so much you can get done in one practice session.
 Doing every type of activity can be counter-productive.
-Trying to include two or three activity types helps you remain engaged.
+Trying to include two or three types of activities will help you remain engaged.

 Read more about the different activity types [here](http://blog.pitchplay.io/pitchplay/planning-tracking-practice).